unplugstudio/mezzanine-boilerplate/docs/frontend-pipeline.md

 The boilerplate encourages you to use a modern approach to manage your frontend code (CSS and Javascript).
 Basically, we want to achieve the following:

-- Avoid keeping track of third-party dependencies (like jQuery) in the project's repository.
+- Avoid adding code from third-party dependencies (like jQuery) to the project's repository.
 - Support explicit importing/inclusion of CSS and JS dependencies.
-This contrasts with the popular approach of relying on the global namespace of CSS and JS to "share" code on the application level.
+This contrasts with the approach of relying on the global namespace of CSS and JS to "share" code on the application level.
 - Follow better development practices in frontend programming, like loose coupling, reusable code, and DRYness.

-In practice, this means following some encapsulation and file organization rules, and using a task runner to handle dependencies and bundling.
+In practice, this means following some encapsulation and file organization rules, and incorporate tooling handle dependencies and bundling.

 ## Package (dependency) management

 You're most likely familiar with [pip], the recommended tool for installing Python packages.
-If a Python package wants to be widely available, making it pip-installable is the way to go.
-In the Javascript world (and the frontend world for the purpose of this document), the equivalent is [npm], or Node Package Manager.
-Don't let the name throw you off, it is not limited to Node packages, it is arguably the best way to get and manage web-development related software.
+Javascript has several package managers, but arguably the most popular is npm (Node Package Manager).

 npm will allow us to do in the frontend what we already do in the backend with pip.
-Namely, we will be able to list dependencies in a file that will be tracked in VCS and ensure that all developers share the same environment without the need of tracking third-party software in the project's repository.
+Namely, we will be able to list dependencies in a file that will be tracked in VCS and ensure that all developers share the same environment without the need of tracking third-party source code in the project's repository.

 Take jQuery for example.
 The "normal" approach is to include a file like `jquery.js` in your repo to make sure it is distributed wherever the project